 Stat: 2,700 injuries in 2010

-Paper shredders don’t just pose a threat to sensitive documents.
-In 2010 CPSC estimated that there were 2,700 emergency room visits involving consumers of all ages because of incidents with paper shredders.
+Paper shredders don’t just pose a threat to sensitive documents; they also pose a risk to consumers.
+In 2010, the Consumer Product Safety Commission (CPSC) estimated that incidents involving consumers of all ages resulted in approximately 2,700 emergency room visits due to paper shredders.

-The reasons for these visits can vary broadly, ranging from entrapping a finger to the paper shredder falling over and causing a foot injury.
-So keep kids and pets away from the home office and its paper shredder.
+The reasons for these visits can vary widely, ranging from entrapping a finger in the paper shredder to the paper shredder falling over and causing a foot injury.
+So, keep kids and pets away from the home office and the paper shredder.

 #2 – Flat-Panel TVs: Bolt Down or Hang Up